house-of-abbey/scratch_vhdl/docs/README.md

 Demonstration designs are provided in order of incremental difficulty (in the main).
 They are designed to introduce digital design concepts a step at a time.

-1. One LED per button, can we get the board to work?
+1. **One LED per button**, can we get the board to work?
-2. Logic gates, 4 logic functions of four inputs driving an LED each.
+2. **Logic gates**, 4 logic functions of four inputs driving an LED each.
 Combine this with drawings of truth tables to bring them to life.
-3. 4-bit Binary counter with start and stop buttons.
+3. **4-bit binary counter** with start and stop buttons.
-4. Add up the number of buttons pressed.
+4. **Sum of buttons pressed**.
 This come in two variations, one-hot and binary.
 The former lights a single LED based on the number of buttons pressed at any one time.
 The latter represent the number of buttons in binary 0-4.
-5. The Knight Rider KITT car sequence from the 1980's television series.
+5. The **[Knight Rider](https://www.youtube.com/watch?v=oNyXYPhnUIs&ab_channel=NBCClassics) KITT car** bonnet light sequence from the 1980's television series.
-6. Traffic lights come in two flavours; the standard junction and the Pelicon crossing.
+6. **Traffic lights** come in two flavours; the standard junction and the Pelicon crossing.
 The latter (of course) includes a flashing yellow stage.

 The desire is to combine a discussion of the theory with the practical via engagement with interactive tools.